Cruises from New Orleans

 Parking at the New Orleans port is $16 a day

-Where to Stay When Cruising from New Orleans
+Where to Stay

 If you are flying into New Orleans then you could stay at any of the hundreds of hotels in the downtown/ French Quarter area and be within either walking distance or a short cab ride away from the terminals.
 Inexpensive trolly rides and hotel shuttles may also be available.
 If you are driving however, you may want to look for a park and cruise hotel that will allow you to park your car for free or at least for a cheaper rate during your cruise.
 Parking is limited in downtown so finding hotels with parking in New Orleans can be a challenge.
 Also note that during times like Mardi Gras, New Years, Jazz Fest and football games, hotels can be booked well in advance and parking can be non-existent.
 So be sure to plan this out in advance.
 Here is a list of a few places that at one time offered a park and cruise package.